royboy789/things-i-want-to-build/readme.md

 This is just an idea dump, feel free to brainstorm how to make any of these ideas better.
 Some ideas may already exist, just haven't researched

+### Open Source Ideas & Solutions
+If you are building something on this list, or know of a solve already in existance. send me a link.
+If you are actively building anything, let me know how I can help with the code.

 ## WordPress Unified UI

 A JS and/or PHP library that allows developers to build UI code one time.